-If your reading level is below eighth grade, you should consider the New King James Version (NKJV).
-Unlike the ESV (10th grade reading level) and NASB (11th grade reading level), the vocabulary level of the NKJV is better suited for those less proficient in English.
+If your reading level is below eighth grade, you should consider the Christian Standard Bible (CSB).
+Unlike the ESV (10th grade reading level) and NASB (11th grade reading level), the vocabulary level of the CSB (7th grade reading level) is better suited for those less proficient in English.

-For those who are below a fourth grade reading level, I would recommend reading the Bible using the New International Reader’s Version (NIrV).
+For those are below a fourth grade reading level, I would recommend reading the Bible using the New International Reader’s Version (NIrV).
 The NIrV was created for 3rd grade level readers.
-I would still recommend the NKJV as the primary translation for studying, but I would use the NIrV for daily reading.
+I would still recommend the CSB as your primary translation for studying, but I would use the NIrV for daily reading.

 Study Bible Buying Guide

 English concordances are specific to a particular translation.
 You can look up a word in the concordance to find every instance that word is used in that English translation.